Training contract applications 2022 and 2023

 Do trainees have a choice of what seats they do?

 All our trainees complete a seat in litigation but you may be able to indicate a preference towards our other teams for the remaining seats.
 Usually, trainees will complete a commercial seat with our content distribution, sports or film & TV teams alongside a seat in intellectual property and corporate.
 Seats will be spread across our Cheltenham and London offices.

 Will I have to do a secondment?

-Whilst not all of our trainees will be seconded, we do have ad hoc client secondments and many of our partners have undertaken secondments in their time at Wiggin.
+Not all our trainees will be seconded but we do have ad hoc client secondments and many of our partners have undertaken secondments in their time at Wiggin.
 We believe these placements give our people a genuine insight into the client view and are a great opportunity for those that complete them.
-Given our client base, these can range from some of the biggest names in media and technology to early stage start-ups.

 How many trainees stay on with the firm once their training contract is complete?

 Our aim is always to retain as many trainees as possible – we have historically retained 90%+ of our qualifying trainees but are unable to guarantee a position for all our trainees from the outset.